aclark4life/python-packages-doc/introduction.rst

 Step 3: Select repository
 -------------------------

 ..
 Warning:: There is no version control system integration.
-In addition to selecting a valid package, you must add a properly configured `MANIFEST.in file`_ (if you haven't already). pythonpackages.com does not know about version control integration e.g. setuptools-git and without a properly configured `MANIFEST.in file`_ you will likely create a `brown bag`_ release.
+In addition to selecting a valid package, you must add a properly configured `MANIFEST.in file`_ (if you haven't already). pythonpackages.com does not know about version control integration e.g. setuptools-git and without a properly configured `MANIFEST.in file`_ you may create a `brown bag`_ release.
   :class: alert alert-warning

 - Now select a repository that contains a Python package you would like to test and release.